holochain/syn/DESIGN.md

 struct ContentChange {
     deltas: Vec<SerializedBytes>,
-    previous_change: EntryHash, // hash of Content on which these deltas are to be applied
+    previous_change: EntryHash, // hash of Content on which these deltas are to be applied pub content_hash: EntryHash, // hash of Content with these deltas applied
     meta: ChangeMeta
 }
 ```